 Teaching

-PO301: Issues in Political Theory
+PO301: Issues in Political Theory (40 CATS)

-The module is a core element of a number of degree programmes, including Politics and International Studies.
+The year long third-year module is a core element of a number of degree programmes, including Politics and International Studies.
 The aim of the module is to foster a detailed critical understanding of a range of arguments in contemporary political philosophy, and the ability to criticise, evaluate, and apply these arguments.
 The module is divided into four parts:

 - Contemporary theories and principles of justice (including the work of John Rawls, Robert Nozick, Ronald Dworkin, Elizabeth Anderson, Susan Moller Okin; theories of equality and distributive justice);